-Continuing her series focused on how to successfully market learning initiatives internally to maximise learner engagement and return on investment, MicroLearn’s Creative Director, Ali Soper, looks into branding… what it is and why it’s essential for your business!
+Continuing her blog series focused on how to successfully market learning initiatives internally to maximise learner engagement and return on investment, MicroLearn’s Creative Director, Ali Soper, looks into branding… what it is and why it’s essential for your business!

 So, we’ve set our objectives and considered our target audience, now it’s time to start creating our marketing campaign, adopting the often-used marketing model, known as AIDA (Attention, Interest, Desire and Action), to provide us with the tools needed to develop a successful communication plan.